2024–25 NFL playoffs: NFC: Los Angeles Rams 27, Minnesota Vikings 9

 This was the eighth matchup in the playoffs between the Vikings and Rams, and the first since the then-St. Louis Rams won 49–37 in the 1999 Divisional Round.
 The two teams met on October 24 in the regular season, where Los Angeles defeated Minnesota 30–20.
 Overall, the Vikings hold the 5–2 historical advantage in the playoffs.

 On January 9, the NFL announced that the game would be moved to State Farm Stadium in Glendale, Arizona, due to the series of wildfires in the Los Angeles area.

 The Rams got off to a quick start, scoring a touchdown on a seven-play drive, capped off by a short pass over the middle from Matthew Stafford to Kyren Williams.
 The Vikings went three-and-out on their first possession of the game.
 The Rams and Vikings exchanged field goals, leaving the score at 10–3.
 Early in the second quarter, Sam Darnold had his intended pass to Jordan Addison intercepted by Cobie Durant.
 The Rams, however, could not capitalize off the turnover going a quick three-and-out.
-On their next possession, the Vikings drove down the field to get in Rams territory; however, Darnold was sacked by Ahkello Witherspoon and simultaneously fumbled the ball, which was picked and scored up by Jared Verse for a 57-yard touchdown.
+On their next possession, the Vikings drove down the field to get in Rams territory; however, Darnold was stripped sacked by Ahkello Witherspoon, which was picked up and scored by Jared Verse for a 57-yard touchdown.
 The Rams added another touchdown, via a 12-yard Puka Nacua catch from Stafford, to give the Rams a commanding 24–3 lead at halftime.

 A T. J. Hockenson catch-and-run added a touchdown for the Vikings in the third quarter, but they never seriously got back into the game.
 The Rams defeated the Vikings, 27–9, for their first playoff win since winning Super Bowl LVI.

 Los Angeles' defense registered nine sacks on Minnesota quarterback Sam Darnold, tying a playoff record.
 Darnold's 82 yards lost on sacks were the most of any quarterback in a playoff game since the 1970 merger.
 It was the Vikings' 9th loss in their last 12 playoff games and their 32nd postseason game loss all-time (setting an NFL record), with 24 of them by more than one score.